Godfrey of Bouillon: Early life

 Godfrey of Bouillon was born around 1060, probably in Boulogne-sur-Mer, although one 13th-century chronicler cites Baisy, a town in what is now Walloon Brabant, Belgium.
-He was the second son (Note: The genealogy of the counts of Boulogne does not specify the ages of Eustace's sons, but the order in which they were listed was presumably the birth order: Eustace, then Godfrey, then Baldwin.) of Eustace II, Count of Boulogne, an important political figure at the time and a companion of William the Conqueror.
+He was the second son (Note: The genealogy of the counts of Boulogne does not specify the ages of Eustace's sons, but the order in which they were listed was presumably the birth order: Eustace, then Godfrey, then Baldwin.) of Ida of Lorraine and Eustace II, Count of Boulogne, an important political figure at the time and a companion of William the Conqueror.
 Eustace was rewarded extensive lands in England after the Battle of Hastings, making him one of the wealthiest landowners in the country.
 Godfrey's mother, Ida of Lorraine, was the daughter of duke Godfrey III of Lower Lorraine and a sister of duke Godfrey the Hunchback.
+Ida was an educated woman who strongly influenced the upbringing of her sons.
+It is most likely that Godfrey started his military training before the age of ten, learning how to ride a horse and use a sword, shield, lance, and crossbow while mounted.

-Godfrey most likely started his military training before the age of ten, learning how to ride a horse and use a sword, shield, lance, and crossbow while mounted.
-His mother, Ida, was an educated woman who strongly influenced the upbringing of her sons.
-When his uncle, Godfrey the Hunchback, died in February of 1076 without issue, he designated his nephew as his heir.
-The younger Godfrey presumably had a bond with his uncle before this, and the contemporary chronicle of St Hubert (Note: Also known as the Cantatorium) suggests that he attended his uncle's burial in Verdun.
-Godfrey then spent several weeks at the monastery of St Hubert in the company and protection of his kinsman, Henry of Verdun, bishop of Liège.
+When Godfrey's uncle, Godfrey the Hunchback, died in February of 1076 without issue, he designated his nephew as his heir.
+The younger Godfrey probably had a bond with his uncle before this, and the contemporary chronicle of St Hubert (Note: Also known as the Cantatorium) suggests that he attended his burial in Verdun.
+Godfrey then spent several weeks at the monastery of St Hubert in the protection of his kinsman Henry of Verdun, bishop of Liège.
 Lampert of Hersfeld records that at this time, Godfrey was "an energetic young man, very eager for military action".

 Battle for inheritance

 Godfrey's inheritance was challenged by several claimants in the years following his uncle's death.
 Henry IV, the future Holy Roman Emperor—wishing to strengthen his position—appointed his two-year-old son, Conrad, as the Duke of Lower Lorraine instead of Godfrey.
-Godfrey was given the Margraviate of Antwerp, a position held by his predecessors, and his appointment to this title implied that Henry was keeping him in mind for the future.
+Godfrey was instead given the Margraviate of Antwerp, held by his predecessors, and his appointment to this title implied that Henry considered giving Godfrey Lower Lorraine in the future.
 Conrad's title was merely symbolic; Henry installed Albert III of Namur, a loyal supporter of his, to rule the duchy as 'vice-duke'.